g8a9/wowchemy-website/content/post/whisper-encoder/index.md

 ---
-title: Making Sense of How Whisper Process Audio
+title: Making Sense of How Whisper Processes Audio
 subtitle:

 # Summary for listings and search engines